College-Track/growth_model/Report.md

 ### Chart 3.
 Average College Enrollment By Region and College Year

 These charts display the average college enrollment for the sites contained in each CT region.
 More mature regions, NOLA and Nor Cal, clearly have a similar trend in college numbers compared to younger regions.

+Note, each bar represents the percent of enrolled students from the original freshman class - thus the first bar for each region will be 100%.

 ```python
 ps_year_count = df3.pivot_table(